Switzerland

 The Value Added Tax Act of June 12, 2009, defines the ‘related parties’ concept as:

 The Swiss Federal Supreme Court has in its jurisprudence the definition of this expression.
-Accordingly, an entity is considered related if it is primarily commercial or secondarily personal and there is a close relationship between the two entities.
+Accordingly, an entity is related if it is primarily commercial or secondarily personal, being a close relationship between the two entities.
 Therefore, an equity stake is not directly or indirectly required in administration, control, or capital.

 Therefore, it is essential to determine whether the transaction was performed under certain conditions due to the close relationship of the parties or whether the same conditions had been demanded between independent parties.